armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-10-30.md

 ### Known Issues

 * `/credentials` endpoint hits the database twice per account.
 When having a large number of accounts this can become an issue.
-* Agent accounts are not visible in `/credentials` endpoint, preventing deployments to agent managed accounts.
+* Agent accounts are not always visible in `/credentials` endpoint, preventing deployments to agent managed accounts.